dhananjay-arora/Graph-Streaming-Analysis/README.md

 In the project, our topics are cast into the following five categories:

 Network topology characteristics

 Anomaly detection in complex network

 Similarity ensemble approach (SEA)

 Simulation of Crayfish behavior models

 Linear programming.
 Many graph problem can be cast to an optimization problem.
 Linear programming (LP) is a central topic in optimization.
 It can be employed to depict complex relationships through linear functions and then find the optimum points.
 It is a powerful tool in modeling many applications and perform optimization.
 In the project, we would like to emphasize the famous alignment problems.
-This is a team project.
-Each team choose one project topic to work on.
-The project formats depend on topics.
-Some are on the survey report and others on programming report.
-All teams need to follow the timeline, submit the report, and present in class.

 Topics: